damianlujep/Hotel_Booking_System/README.md

 - Alert with message for non-refundable offers
 - **10% discount for members** implementation
 - `Members only` - Automatic personal details auto-fill using current session data during payment form
-- **Booking confirmation by email** after correctly filling out the registration form
+- **Booking confirmation by email** after correctly filling out the reservation form

 ### Database information and external PMS:
 The project shares a database with a **Property Management System (`PMS`)** that is in charge of the hotel's Revenue Management.